PunGy/rest-library/README.md

 You also can set custom error and 404 handler via `app.error` and `app.notFound`

-* [app.error]() - function which is called when during the execution of listeners an unhandled error was occurred.
+* [app.error](https://pungy.github.io/rest-library/classes/rest.RestLib.html#error) - sets error handler which is called when during the execution of listeners an unhandled error was occurred.
-* [app.notFound]() - function which is called when the request url path was not matched with any of registered listeners
+* [app.notFound](https://pungy.github.io/rest-library/classes/rest.RestLib.html#notFound) - sets 404 handler which is called when the request url path was not matched with any of registered listeners